-To achieve these strategic priorities as the newest component of Rhode Island Sea Grant, the Legal Program must build certain institutional elements from 2006 to 2010, including internal and external Legal Program Advisory groups and a process for coordinating between them, annual law and policy forums to present and discuss legal issues in fisheries and sustainable communities, internship opportunities for law students with Rhode Island Sea Grant partners and constituents, forums for marine faculties from URI, RWU, Brown, and other universities to discuss legal issues and recommend policy solutions, and mechanisms to exchange legal and policy research regarding regional governance efforts.
+To achieve these strategic priorities as the newest component of Rhode Island Sea Grant, the Legal Program must build certain institutional elements over this time frame, including internal and external Legal Program Advisory groups and a process for coordinating between them, annual law and policy forums to present and discuss legal issues in fisheries and sustainable communities, internship opportunities for law students with Rhode Island Sea Grant partners and constituents, forums for marine faculties from URI, RWU, Brown, and other universities to discuss legal issues and recommend policy solutions, and mechanisms to exchange legal and policy research regarding regional governance efforts.
 These institutional elements include the following:

-- Legal Outreach Service: The Legal Program will focus on the research and analysis needs of state entities, especially in projects with regional and national relevance, including analyzing legal and policy issues raised in the Pew Commission and U.S. Ocean Commission reports and submitting faculty and student-written articles for publication to regional and national legal journals and reporters. - Sea Grant Law Fellows: Students at the RWU School of Law will serve as Sea Grant Law Fellows to conduct research on specific projects from Sea Grant constituents, varying from short summaries of case law to lengthy legal analysis.
-The Legal Program will continue to provide a forum for members of student organizations-Maritime Law Society and the Environmental Law Society-to discuss ocean and coastal issues and develop legal skills in research, writing, professional debate, and policy analysis. - Marine Law Symposia and Seminars: The Legal Program will cosponsor programs of interest to academics, practitioners, members of the bench and bar, policy-makers, and graduate students, including a lecture series, a biennial international symposium, and faculty exchanges.
-The biennial Marine Law Symposium will focus on legal topics of national interest while annual events will focus on topics most relevant to sustainable coastal communities and fisheries in Rhode Island and New England. - Legal Research Services: To advance effective ocean and coastal law and policy, Legal Program investigators will perform marine law research that analyzes existing hurdles or problems in an area of marine law and recommends changes to the law or its interpretation. - Legal Program Staff: Recognizing that the successful pursuit of these elements requires a fully functioning Legal Program staff, a top priority for the program is to increase its staff by at least one attorney by the end of 2005 and to assist the RWU School of Law to pursue a total of three full-time environmental, maritime, and marine-related faculty members by the end of 2007.
+Legal Outreach Service: The Legal Program will focus on the research and analysis needs of state entities, especially in projects with regional and national relevance, including analyzing legal and policy issues raised in the Pew Commission and U.S. Ocean Commission reports and submitting faculty and student-written articles for publication to regional and national legal journals and reporters.

+• Sea Grant Law Fellows: Students at the RWU School of Law will serve as Sea Grant Law Fellows to conduct research on specific projects from Sea Grant constituents, varying from short summaries of case law to lengthy legal analysis.
+The Legal Program will continue to provide a forum for members of student organizations-Maritime Law Society and the Environmental Law Society-to discuss ocean and coastal issues and develop legal skills in research, writing, professional debate, and policy analysis.
-It's official: The Rhode Island

-Sea Grant Legal Program was

-established by an MOU signed

-by (seated left to right) Sea

-Grant Director Barry CostaPierce; David Logan, RWU Law

-School dean; Jeff Seemann,

-dean of the URI College of the

-Environment and Life Sciences

-(CELS) and Land Grant

-director; and Dennis Nixon,

-CELS associate dean.
-Kristen

-Fletcher (center) is the

-program's first director.
+• Marine Law Symposia and Seminars: The Legal Program will cosponsor programs of interest to academics, practitioners, members of the bench and bar, policy-makers, and graduate students, including a lecture series, a biennial international symposium, and faculty exchanges.
+The biennial Marine Law Symposium will focus on legal topics of national interest while annual events will focus on topics most relevant to sustainable coastal communities and fisheries in Rhode Island and New England.

+Legal Research Services: To advance effective ocean and coastal law and policy, Legal Program investigators will perform marine law research that analyzes existing hurdles or problems in an area of marine law and recommends changes to the law or its interpretation.

+• Legal Program Staff: Recognizing that the successful pursuit of these elements requires a fully functioning Legal Program staff, a top priority for the program is to increase its staff by at least one attorney by the end of 2005 and to assist the RWU School of Law to pursue a total of three full-time environmental, maritime, and marinerelated faculty members by the end of 2007.
+Sea Grant 33

 "In the past, pollution concerns were addressed through regulation and mandates.
-New challenges of urban runoff, brownfields, mobile sources and habitat loss need new tools of multimedia approaches, strong partnerships and market-based incentives."

-- Thomas J. Gibson, 2004
+New challenges of urban runoff, brownfields, mobile sources and habitat loss need new tools of multimedia approaches, strong partnerships and market-based incentives." - Thomas J. Gibson, 2004